nicolasserrano/CS/Tomcat.md

 [http://localhost:8082/Servlet1/start](http://localhost:8082/Servlet1/start)

 ## Run from pendrive
+- Copy the C:\Programs\JavaStack forlder to your pendrive, for example: E:\Programs\JavaStack
-Use the pendrive instead of your user folder or C:\Temp
+- Use the pendrive instead of your user folder or C:\Temp
+- Do the same process